 All I knew was that I felt uncomfortable and out of alignment with any kind of ‘authoritarian’ way of parenting.
 I kept noticing how much I disliked myself when I yelled or lost it, none of the countless strategies I tried made me feel good, and they didn’t even seem to be working or teaching anything.

 And then it slowly started to dawn on me that parenting does not have to be about any degree of control at all; there are other ways to parent that don’t fit in with or belong anywhere on this continuum, approaches that focus on teaching, leadership and mutual respect.

 And the ultimate light-bulb moment for me was the realisation that I actually had entirely faulty thinking about limit setting.
-Somewhere along the line I had absorbed the belief that raising your voice and being cross and authoritative was the only way to set boundaries, and a necessity to manage the potentially out of control tearaways that are our children.
+Somewhere along the line I had absorbed the belief that raising your voice and being cross and authoritative was the only way to set boundaries and to exert ‘control’.

 And then to dig deeper and to find that all the latest research coming from extensive brain studies is totally in line with this way of parenting – and in fact can guide us in exactly how to help bring up our children – was, and still is, immensely exciting.
 How lucky are we to live in a time where we know how to best help our children’s developing brains rather than just muddling along and winging it?
 (See here.)

 But to go back to the original point, a minor downside of an approach that strives to maintain respect, nurturing and emotional attunement throughout all interactions is that it can all to easily be misinterpreted as passive.

 But as I said, a peaceful style of parenting is very different and cannot logically be placed anywhere on this spectrum at all: